 The signs are specific.
 Visible bowing or displacement in the wall plane - any section where the face has moved out of plumb by more than half an inch per 10 feet of height.
 Horizontal cracking through multiple courses that runs continuously across the wall.
 Step cracking that follows mortar joints diagonally across a corner or opening.
 Brick that can be moved by hand pressure.
 These conditions indicate structural failure, not surface damage.

 At this stage, the question is not repair cost.
 It is scope of structural intervention.
 A wall that has experienced structural failure may have compromised the backup wythe, the ties connecting the brick face to the structural system, or the bearing condition at lintels and shelves.
 Tuckpointing and even full section rebuild are not adequate responses.
 The structural condition must be assessed by a qualified masonry contractor before any repair scope is determined.
+Our post on bowing and bulging brick walls covers that condition in detail.

 The freeze-thaw mechanics that drive brick damage in Illinois do not stop at the surface.
 They work on mortar joints, backup wythes, and ties over the same multi-decade progression that turns a 10-brick problem into a wall failure.
 The surface damage visible in spring is the readable signal of a process that is deeper and older than what you can see from the ground.